EckoTan0804/hugo-blox-resume/content/docs/finance/book/i-will-teach-u-to-be-rich/04_conscious_spending.md

 ## **Maintaining Your Spending Plan**

-**O**nce you’ve done what you can to design and implement a Conscious Spending Plan that you’re comfortable with, give yourself some time to settle into a rhythm with it.
+Once you’ve done what you can to design and implement a Conscious Spending Plan that you’re comfortable with, give yourself some time to settle into a rhythm with it.

 As you go along from month to month with this new system, you’ll discover some surprises you hadn’t anticipated.

-### **How to Handle Unexpected and Irregular Expenses**
+### **How to handle unexpected and irregular expenses**

 - ***Known irregular events***